Five Things Newcomers to Canada Need to Know About Housing in Alberta

 Be aware that on-campus housing options vary by school.
 So be sure to consult your institution for information about their residence programs, including application deadlines for international students.

 Your school can also help you find accommodation if you live off campus.
-But again, the competition for rental accommodations is fierce, with prices rising each month and vacancy rates decreasing.
+But again, there is competition for rental accommodations, with prices rising each month and vacancy rates decreasing.

 Some students opt for short-term rentals (Airbnb) as they continue their search for a longer-term rental.